 COLOR RAMP WIDGET: Now, QGIS 3 remembers color ramps per projects and as favorites.
 Most importantly, there are loads to choose from like ColorBrewer and cpt-city.

 Quietly on its quest, QGIS unquestionably qualifies for quickness.

-Because when you can pan, zoom and load features at the blink of an eye.
+Because when you can pan, zoom, and load features in the blink of an eye.